 Overcoming alcohol addiction can feel like an impossible mountain to climb.
 When people try to do an alcohol detox on their own, they’ll often experience the initial withdrawal stages which can cause them to return to their old habits.
 Approximately 2,400 people in Georgia die each year from incidents related to excessive alcohol use.
-The good news is that there’s a safer, more systematic approach to beating an alcohol addiction.
-In this article we’re going to cover: -The withdrawal timeline & symptoms -The alcohol detox process -3 things to look for in an alcohol detox program -How to know when someone needs help with addiction -And the next steps you can take
+The good news is that there’s a safer, more systematic approach to beating alcohol addiction.

 The level of addiction due to drinking rises according to the amount consumed.
 So, the more you drink, the apter you are to develop an addiction to drinking.
 The time between the first drink and the point when you become physically and mentally dependent on drinking can quickly escalate if you drink a lot.